wp-plugins/facebook-thumb-fixer/readme.txt

 === Facebook Thumb Fixer ===
 Contributors: mikeyott
-Tags: facebook, thumb, fixer, google+, google, plus, default, thumbnail, thumbnails, thumbs, og:image, og:description, og:title, open, graph, open graph
+Tags: facebook, thumb, fixer, default, thumbnail, thumbnails, thumbs, og:image, og:description, og:title, open, graph, open graph
-Requires at least: 3.0
+Requires at least: 4.0
-Tested up to: 4.2.2
+Tested up to: 4.2.3
 Stable tag: trunk

-Fixes the problem of the missing (or wrong) thumbnail when a post is shared on Facebook or Google+.
+Fixes the problem of the missing (or wrong) thumbnail when a post is shared on Facebook.

 == Description ==

-This plug-in is for those who have the problem where sharing a post on Facebook or Google+ shows the wrong (or no) thumbnail image.
+This plug-in is for those who have the problem where sharing a post on Facebook shows the wrong (or no) thumbnail image.

 It works by making sure the thumbnail is derived from the featured image of your post.
-If your post doesn't have a featured image then it will use a fall-back image that you can specify in Settings -> General.
+If your post doesn't have a featured image then it will use a fall-back image that you can specify.

-The plug-in forces the open graph meta properties into the head of each page and post: og:image, og:title, og:description, og:site_name, og:type and og:url, all of which both Facebook and Google+ (and other services that use open graph) scan for when someone shares your web page.
+The plug-in inserts the open graph meta properties, which Facebook and other social services look for when someone shares your page.
+These properties contain information about the page and of course the image you specify.

-<strong>NEW!</strong> Specify an <a href-"https://developers.facebook.com/docs/reference/opengraph" target="_blank">object type</a> for any post, page or the home page.
+<strong>NEW!</strong> View a preview of how your page will look when shared on Facebook.

 == Installation ==